Veteran Mentor Courts

 Admission and Target Population

+The program is for veterans charged with a crime who have serious behavioral health challenges that may have contributed to their involvement in the justice system and may be linked to their military experience.
 VTC participants are carefully screened and assessed prior to admission and monitored, including via drug testing, throughout the program.

 Program Structure

+After graduation, case managers continue to support graduates through their Relapse Prevention Programs.
 Program alumni who stay engaged with the VTC and our aftercare program for at least 12 months can have their cases considered for expungement.

 Warren County Veterans Honor Court